SESYNC-ci/sesync-ci.github.io/blog/_drafts/rslurm.md

 data_names <- c('atus_sample')
 ```

 We can also specify only the needed packages so that `rslurm` does not have to copy all the packages you happen to have loaded into your current R environment into each of the task environments.
+The only package required here is `caret`.

 ```
 needed_packages <- c('caret')